 Current State of the Michigan Motorcycle Law

-Right now, nineteen states and the District of Columbia require motorcyclists to wear a helmet.
+As of 2018, nineteen states and the District of Columbia require motorcyclists to wear a helmet.
 However, the Michigan motorcycle helmet law is different and is known as a “weakened law.”
 In 2012, the law requiring helmet use statewide was repealed.
 Now, the choice to ride helmetless is up to the rider as long as the following conditions are met:

 - You must be at least 21 years old.